 Not a teacher or person who teaches people how to do stuff?
 Actually, you can still teach people how to do stuff. 😉

-If you’re into crafting and making, deliver DIY tutorials that keep your peeps engaged.
-Even if you’re a wedding photographer, delivering DIY value means helping peeps square away their wedding decorations, their florals, or their craftiest and quirkiest wedding favors.
+If you’re into crafting and making, you can deliver DIY tutorials that keep your peeps engaged.
+Even if you’re a wedding photographer, delivering DIY value could mean helping peeps square away their wedding decorations, their florals, or their craftiest and quirkiest wedding favors via helpful Pinterest boards or interviews with other rad humans who are really good at what they do.
 Complementing the work you do with DIY help means you’re delivering tremendous value to your peeps.
 (Or at the very least, passing along your favorite vendors!)

 Some people are natural stylists.
 Everything they touch seems like it could appear in a museum.
 If you’re one of those people who photographs your shoes in twelve different positions for Instagram before putting ’em on your feet, you’re a natural curator.